jorgeapenas/jorgeapenas.github.io/README.md

-This project is a fork of alshedivat's al-folio---A simple, clean, and responsive Jekyll theme for academics.
+This project has been forked from alshedivat's al-folio---A simple, clean, and responsive Jekyll theme for academics.